An in-depth report about the benefits and types of exercise.

-Your target rate is 50% to 75% of your maximum heart rate.
+Your initial target rate is 50% to 75% of your maximum heart rate.
 You should measure your pulse off and on while you exercise to make sure you stay within this range.
 After about 6 months of regular exercise, you may be able to increase your target heart rate to 85% (but only if you can comfortably do so).

 Certain heart medications may lower your maximum and target heart rates.
 Always check with your provider before starting an exercise program.

 Note:Swimmers should use a heart rate target of 75% of the maximum and then subtract 12 beats per minute.
 The reason for this is that swimming will not raise the heart rate quite as much as other sports because of the so-called "diving reflex," which causes the heart to slow down automatically when the body is immersed in water.